yerminal/Functions/README.md

 # Functions
-the storage for common and important functions
+the storage for common and basic functions